 On the capital market consequences of alternative data: Evidence from outer space (with Zsolt Katona, Panos Patatoukas, and Jean Zeng)

-Presentations: 9th Miami Behavioral Finance Conference Doctoral Poster Session, the Future of Financial Information conference (Stockholm, 2019), the 6th University of Connecticut Finance Conference (2020, canceled), SEC, Financial Management Association (2019), University of Kentucky, University of Florida
+Presentations: 9th Miami Behavioral Finance Conference Doctoral Poster Session, the Future of Financial Information conference (Stockholm, 2019), the 6th University of Connecticut Finance Conference (2020, cancelled), SEC, Financial Management Association (2019), University of Kentucky, University of Florida, Harvard Business School (scheduled)

-Abstract: We study the emergence of satellite imagery of parking lot traffic across major U.S. retailers as a source of alternative data in capital markets.
-We find that while measures of parking lot traffic from outer space embed timely value-relevant information, stock prices do not incorporate this information prior to the public disclosure of retailer performance for the quarter.
+Summary: Satellite imagery is informative of future stock prices.
 This creates opportunities for sophisticated investors, who can afford to incur the costs of acquiring and processing satellite imagery data, to formulate profitable trading strategies at the expense of individual investors, who tend to be on the other side of the trade.
-Our evidence suggests that unequal access to alternative data increases information asymmetry among market participants without necessarily facilitating stock price discovery.

-Presentations: University of Kentucky, University of Missouri, Miami University, New Technologies in Finance Conference (Columbia Business School), Wolfe Research NLP and Machine Learning Investment Mangement Conference (2020), the 2nd Future of Financial Information conference (Stockholm, 2020), European Finance Association (2020, scheduled), Northern Finance Association (2020, scheduled)
+Presentations: University of Kentucky, University of Missouri, Miami University, New Technologies in Finance Conference (Columbia Business School), Wolfe Research NLP and Machine Learning Investment Mangement Conference (2020), the 2nd Future of Financial Information conference (Stockholm, 2020), European Finance Association (2020), Northern Finance Association (2020, scheduled)

 Covid Economics, 4, 103-127, April 2020

-Unmasking Partisanship: How Polarization Influences Public Responses to Collective Risk (with Maria Milosh, David Van Dijcke, and Austin Wright)
+Unmasking Partisanship: How Polarization Influences Public Responses to Collective Risk (with Maria Milosh, Konstantin Sonin, David Van Dijcke, and Austin Wright)